Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Model

 \subsection{Dynamic Program Formulation}

 In this section, we provide a dynamic program formulation for the platform's optimization problem.
-At period $t$, given the state $(\mathbf{S}_t,\mathbf{D}_t)$, a mechanism $\pi$ maps the state to a pair of shipper/carrier mechanisms $(\mathcal{M}_r, \mathcal{M}_p)$.
+In period $t$, given the state $(\mathbf{S}_t,\mathbf{D}_t)$, a mechanism $\pi$ maps the state to a pair of shipper/carrier mechanisms $(\mathcal{M}_r, \mathcal{M}_p)$.
 Given the carrier-side mechanism $\mathcal{M}_p$, each available carrier either chooses to book a load or leaves the marketplace without any booking.
 We consider a full truck load assumption where each carrier can transport only one load at a time.
-For each $(i,j) \in \mathcal{E}$, let $Y_{ijt}$ be a random variable that denotes the number of carriers who have transported a load in lane ($i,j)$ at period $t$, and let $V_{ijt}$ be the number of carriers in $\mathcal{S}_{ijt}$ who leave the marketplace in period $t$.
+For each $(i,j) \in \mathcal{E}$, let $Y_{ijt}$ be a random variable that denotes the number of carriers who have transported a load on lane ($i,j)$ in period $t$, and let \rr{$V_{it}$ be the number of carriers in $\mathcal{S}_{it}$ who leave the marketplace from node $i$} in period $t$.
 It then follows that for each period $t$, we have